IPMI-ICNS-UKE/DeepTICI/README.md

 print(tici_score)
 ```

-Furthermore, fine tuning on personal data is supported:
+Fine tuning on personal data is supported:

 ```python
 from DeepTICI import model